EmilFrom/n8n-nodes-actual-budget/README.md

 personal project for keeping track of my expenses.
 Thank you to jhonderson for the actual-http-api and Actual Budget for the software.
 Thank you Jan Oberhauser for the incredible n8n project.
 This was just for fun but let's see how it goes.
+I have learned so much about github actions and the npm registry now.

 ## Installation